RSutter84/Gitter/README.md

 # Gitter
 Gitter is a 4 bit-operated, grid-based drawing program, which uses simple shapes with the option to add 2 colors within each shape.
 ## How it works
-By using command lines in the order listed below, users can place specific shapes, select colors and place them within the 16-tile grid space.
+By using command lines in the order listed below, users can:
+- Select a shape
+- Assign two colors within a shape
+- Place that shape within the 16-tile grid space

+## Workflow
 1. Select Shape

 ![select_shape](https://github.com/user-attachments/assets/ba792d4f-1517-43fc-9ee8-c0765a68bbfe)